Suspension After Refusal To Test During A DUI Stop

 DMV is supposed to conduct an internal review of the report to decide if the suspension/revocation is warranted (Section 13557), but experienced DMV attorneys question whether a meaningful review ever takes place.
 DMV is supposed to rescind the suspension/revocation unless it finds four facts to be true (Section 13357(b)(1):

-- The motorist refused or failed to complete a chemical test; and
+- The motorist refused or failed to complete a chemical test.

-The motorist had been told that their license would be suspended or revoked if they refused the test.
+- The motorist had been told that his or her license would be suspended or revoked if the test was refused.

 These are the same four issues the DMV must establish if you request a hearing to challenge the suspension.
 (Section 13358(c)(1)), and they are the same four issues that we take to a superior court judge in a writ of mandate action.